Digital Marketing Insights & Strategies

 Marketing and sales cannot operate from different definitions of success.

-Leadership may see activity but not know where the real breakdown is happening.
+Marketing may celebrate activity while sales questions lead quality.
+Sales may blame marketing while marketing argues the leads were delivered.
+Leadership may see motion but not know where the real breakdown is happening.

 The fix is alignment around shared revenue outcomes.